-President Ronald Reagan first proclaimed May 25 to be National Missing Children's Day in 1983.
-It has been recognized as such every year since.
+President Ronald Reagan first proclaimed May 25 as National Missing Children's Day in 1983 to honor 6-year-old Etan Patz, who vanished from a New York street in 1979.
+It has been recognized as such every year since then.

-National Missing Children's Day is dedicated to help remind parents, guardians, other trusted caregivers, and adult role models to make child safety and well-being a priority.
-It can be used to show appreciation for those who dedicate themselves to finding and safely bringing home those who may be missing.
-It serves as an annual reminder to the nation to continue efforts aimed at reuniting missing children with their families.
+National Missing Children's Day is dedicated to reminding parents, guardians, and other trusted caregivers to make child safety and well-being a priority.
+It is a time to show appreciation for those who work to find and safely bring home children who may be missing, and it also serves as an annual reminder to the nation to continue efforts aimed at reuniting missing children with their families.

 Visit the following pages for additional information and resources produced or sponsored by the Office of Justice Programs and other federal sources: